christophanneser/FST/README.md

     make -j

 ## Simple Example
-A simple example can be found [here](https://github.com/efficient/SuRF/blob/master/simple_example.cpp).
+A simple example can be found [here](https://github.com/efficient/FST/blob/master/simple_example.cpp).
 To run the example:
 ```
 g++ -mpopcnt -std=c++11 simple_example.cpp
 ./a.out
 ```
-Note that the key list passed to the SuRF constructor must be SORTED.
+Note that the key list passed to the FST constructor must be SORTED.

 ## Run Unit Tests
     make test